Azure-Samples/video-analyzer-iot-edge-python/README.md

 | `SECURITY`           | Guidelines for reporting security issues   |
 | `CODE_OF_CONDUCT.md` | Open source code of conduct                |

-The 'src' folder contains three sub-folders
+The 'src' folder contains two sub-folders

 * **cloud-to-device-console-app** - This folder contains a Python app that enables you to invoke direct methods of Azure Video Analyzer module, with parameters defined by you in a JSON file (operations.json).
 * **edge** - This folder has a few IoT Edge deployment manifest templates, along with sample code for an IoT Edge module (under 'modules' folder) that can be used in conjunction with the Azure Video Analyzer module.